An Online Framework for Ephemeral Edge Computing in the Internet of Things: System Model and Problem Formulation

 \subsection{System Model}

-We consider an ephemeral edge computing system in which sensors generate a set $\mathcal{I}$ of $I$ tasks that are offloaded to a given edge node that we refer to hereinafter as the \emph{source edge node}.
+We consider an ephemeral edge computing system in which sensors generate a set $\mathcal{I}$ of $I$ tasks\footnote{{For consistency, we use the term "task" to indicate both the data generated by a sensor and the computational job that will be used to process data.}} that are offloaded to a given edge node that we refer to hereinafter as the \emph{source edge node}.
 The source edge node can be seen as a node with mobility such as vehicles and UAVs.
 Also, the source edge node can be a static node.
-While the scenarios of ephemeral edge computing can be diverse, the role of the source edge node is to offload the computational task data from the sensors, allocate the computational tasks to neighboring edge nodes, and finally deliver the computed results to the destination.
-Hence, the source edge node is able to know the total computing time.
+While the scenarios that can use ephemeral edge computing are diverse, the role of the source edge node is to offload the computational task data from the sensors and allocate them to neighboring edge nodes.
+Then, each neighboring edge node directly delivers the computed result to the destination, such as a central controller in a smart factory or an RSU in intelligent transportation systems.
+Finally, the destination collects the computed tasks from the neighboring edge nodes and makes a decision on how to control the physical systems of the factory based on the collected data.
 When tasks reach the source edge node, they are labeled by their order of arrival.
 Thus, a task that arrives a time instant $i$ is denoted as task $i\in \mathcal{I}.$ Since the source edge node processes the tasks using a first-input-first-output policy, it will sequentially compute its tasks.
-The set $\mathcal{J}$ of $J$ edge nodes that are neighbors to the source.
+The set $\mathcal{J}$ denotes the set of $J$ edge nodes that are neighbors to the source.
 Each edge node $j \in \mathcal{J}$ is used to compute some allocated task $i$ from the source edge node.
 We also consider that the set of neighboring edge nodes $\cJ$ is initially selected by the source edge node.
 In this regard, the source edge node selects the neighboring edge nodes that are moving towards its same destination.
+Note that the term ``one task'' used here can be seen as a reference to a bundle of small tasks, making it possible to execute multiple tasks at each edge node.
+Furthermore, the set $\mathcal{J}$ can include multiple virtual entities of an actual edge node when the number of edge nodes is too small to accommodate all of the tasks.
+In this case, $|\mathcal{J}|=kJ$ where $k$ is the number of virtual entities and $J$ is the number of actual edge nodes.
+The virtual entities of an actual edge node would then have to share the decision variables to have the same priority, and the edge nodes would execute their tasks in a round-robin manner.
+The association between the source edge node and neighboring edge nodes can be established based on the clustering algorithm proposed in \cite{cooper2017comparative}, in which the cluster, cluster head, and cluster members correspond, respectively, to the ephemeral edge computing system, source edge node, and neighboring edge nodes.
+In the considered clustering algorithm, the source edge nodes exchange their link information, such as link states, computation capacity, and mobility, and each source edge node selects the qualified neighboring edge nodes that can maintain the connectivity during $t_{\rm{tot}}$ with no computation in progress, based on the exchanged information.
+The source edge node is assumed to select $J$ neighboring edge nodes that are qualified to join a local edge computing network to process the computational tasks in terms of residual battery level and computation speed.
+If there are no edge nodes (i.e., $J=0$), a sensor computes its tasks by itself and transmits the results to the destination.
+In this paper, we use the edge node essentially for boosting the computation speed rather than for carrying data between sensors and controllers.
+Note that, the case in which the node is static, can easily be accommodate into our framework.
+For instance, a static source edge node offloads the computational task data from the sensors and allocates them to neighboring static edge nodes.
+Then, each static neighboring edge node calculates the allocated task and directly transmits the result to a destination.
+Moreover, mobile edge nodes can be dispatched to any location such as mountains and rural areas where the fixed infrastructure is not readily accessible.